 To connect to MySQL, Chartio needs the following information:

-host - the host name or IP address of the server your database is hosted on
+Hostname or IP - the Hostname or IP address of the server your database is hosted on

 Creating a Read-only User

 Chartio highly recommends creating a read-only user for connecting to your database.
 If you fill out the form (without submitting) with a desired user and password you'd like to create, the form page automatically generates the MySQL GRANT statement needed to create the read-only access user.
 The statement is in the following format.